jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 #### **Switch**
 - a network device that directs Ethernet frames to ONLY the desired MAC address;  a MAC Address Table keeps a record of ports and MAC addresses for connected devices [^3]

+#### **Symmetric key encryption**
+- a cryptographic system where both sender and receiver share a common encryption key, which is used to encryption or decryption [^34]
+  - challenge for use over internet is how to communicate the key securely - it can't be sent in plain text (see also [Asymmetric key encryption](#asymmetric-key-encryption))

 #### **TCP**
 - (Transmission Control Protocol)
 - provides reliable network communication (data transfer) on top of an unreliable channel [^12]